justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/motion.md

 > This is a blockquote

 > Jamie is such a great teacher of markdown. - All PIE designers, 2023 (probably)
+> Dorothy followed her through many of the beautiful rooms in her castle.
+>

-`I am representing some code.` This can be standalone, or weaved into paragraphs that could be referencing cody things like `$design-tokens`.
+> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with `I am representing some code.` This can be standalone, or weaved into paragraphs that could be referencing cody things like `$design-tokens`.
 We can style how these look using `CSS`.

 ~~I am some false statement we want to cross out~~